Dr Sebastian Relitz

 Olivia has a background in youth work, project management and implementation, and M&E. She holds an MSc in Refugee and Forced Migration Studies, is currently (slowly) studying Georgian, and is interested in education, nonviolent action, and the Caucasus.

 Liana is a Corridors alumna.
-She has a background in communication and public relations, and extensive experience in youth work.
+She has a background in communication and public relations, and extensive experience in youth work and fundraising.
 Liana is interested in peacebuilding, human rights, and non-formal and inclusive education.

 Felip Daza Sierra